amaranth-lang/rfcs/text/0000-component-metadata.md

 The following changes are made to `amaranth.lib.wiring`:
 - add a `ComponentMetadata` class, with:
-    - a `.name` class attribute, which returns `"org.amaranth-lang.component"`.
+    - a `.name` class attribute, which returns `"org.amaranth-lang.amaranth.component"`.
     - a `.schema` class attribute, which returns a JSON schema of component metadata.
 Its definition is detailed [below](#component-metadata-schema).
     - a `.validate()` class method, which takes a JSON instance as argument.
 An exception is raised if the instance does not comply with the schema.
     - `.__init__()` takes a `Component` object as parameter.